We will continue to update the FAQ information so that common questions can be addressed at any time.

 What's the benefit to participating in GiveBIG if you don't have the stretch pool?

 GiveBIG is the third largest Giving Day in the country.
-It is a community-wide event supported by significant media and corporate partnerships.
-It is our region's most well-recognized and visible crowd-funding platform, with more than 1,600 nonprofits participating.
+It is a community-wide event supported by significant media and corporate partnerships and it is our region's most well-recognized and visible crowd-funding platform, with more than 1,600 nonprofits participating.
 If you secure matching funds and market them effectively, GiveBIG has a higher income potential for you than GiveBIG's "stretch pool" offered in the past.

 Are you doing Golden Tickets again?

-Our Golden Tickets - random drawings of $1,000 given during GiveBIG - incentivize nonprofits and donors alike.
-Many giving days throughout the nation use drawings and prizes based on donations, rather than a stretch pool, to motivate giving.
-This year, we are expanding our drawings through Dollars For Change, a new donor-driven effort.
-Dollars for Change will award more than $250,000 to nonprofits, using a model based on the eight elements of our Healthy Community Framework and placing greater emphasis on benefiting small- and mid-sized organizations.
-As the community's foundation, our philanthropy extends to all areas of community life and this approach ensures we can.
+We are not doing Golden Tickets this year.
+Instead, we are expanding our drawings through Dollars For Change, a new donor-driven effort.
+Dollars for Change will award more than $350,000 to nonprofits, using a model based on the eight elements of our Healthy Community Framework and, while it will benefit organizations of all sizes, places greater emphasis on benefiting small- and mid-sized organizations.
+As the community's foundation, our philanthropy extends to all areas of community life and this approach ensures we can focus on these elements through GiveBIG.
 We are securing our GiveBIG sponsors now and the total amount available through Dollars for Change will be announced shortly before May 10.

 What is Dollars for Change?